isaksky/suggest-db-indices/README.md

 # Suggest-Db-Indices

 A gem for your rails project that suggests indices for you to add in your database.
+Currently it suggests adding indexes to unindexed foreign keys.

 ## Installation